pdevalaraju/FinTech_Casestudy/README.md

 <h3> Why this matters </h1>

-Onboarding sets the tonne of the relationship
+Onboarding sets the tone of the relationship
 Client onboarding is the first touch point where the customer interacts with the financial institution. so it is essential to deliver a g ood experience to start the relationship on a postive note. the loss of customer during onboarding due to bad customer experience has impacted financial institutions's bottom line by approximately $10 billion a year. despite the critical importance of onboarding, one-third of the financial institutions surveyed have not invested in technology to help immprove the process.

 <ul>